captbaritone/hashbin/README.md

 HashBin is a paste bin that avoids knowledge of the contents of its pastes.

+Since the server never comes in contact with the content, I posit that it should be immune to take down notices.

 ## How?

 There are two tricks employed here: